 In order to make sure these were the absolute best brownies ever, I had to accomplish three things:

 1. They are SUPER fudgy and chocolatey.
-This brownie recipe has a whopping 1 ½ cups of cocoa powder.
+This brownie recipe has a whopping 1 1/2 cups of cocoa powder.
 Regular cocoa powder or dutch processed cocoa powder works here.
 I honestly like to use a mixture of both.
 Fudgy brownies have a higher fat to flour ratio than cakey ones, so we also use a lot of butter in this recipe.

 2. They are thick.
 Thin brownies are for squares.
 JUST KIDDING.
 But I love an ultra thick brownie.
 We whip the eggs until they are a pale yellow color and foamy.
 Because there is no leavening agent in this recipe, the whipped eggs actually helps it rise because of all the air that is incorporated during the whipping process.
 This process also adds to the meringue-like top.

 3. They have a shiny, crackled top.
 Some people care about this A LOT.
 I hate to say that I am one of them.
 I just think it is such a defining feature of a brownie.
-I have tried many methods to achieve this, and the trick that I have found works the best is to make sure the butter is COMPLETELY dissolved in the batter.
+I have tried many methods to achieve this, and the trick that I have found works the best is to make sure the sugar is COMPLETELY dissolved in the batter.
 The sugar first dissolves in the butter, and then we mix the butter/sugar mixture into the eggs and whip so the sugar is also dissolved in the eggs.
 I guarantee if your sugar is completely dissolved, you will have a shiny, crackled top.

 Ingredients